brandonconcepcion/JamBase_site/staff.md

 ---
 layout: page
-title: Staff
+title: Team
 description: Fall 2024 Academic Development
 nav_order: 2
 ---

 # Staff
-Say HELLO to your Fall 2024 Academic Development Committee!
+Say HELLO to your Spring 2025 JamBase team
 {: .no_toc .text-delta }

 Hover over some of our icons to get a different side of our personalities!